 All Abilities Dance

 Dance classes for children and youth of all abilities focusing on movement and flexibility for all.
 ASL Interpreters are provided for those who require this support.
 Our All Abilities Dance classes are instructed by Brenda Gorlick, performing arts instructor at Winnipeg Studio Theatre.
+All Abilities dance will be offered in person this year for a 16 week session beginning in November, in person location and time TBD.

 Music Therapy is offered virtually primarily for those residing in rural Manitoba.
 Once we return to in person music therapy this will be delivered out of Knox Church, located in Brandon, MB, as well as the continuation of a virtual program.